Dollar rises to four-week high as Syria spurs demand for safety

 Looking ahead, next Friday's nonfarm payrolls report should be the highlight of the week since the state of the jobs market is key to Federal Reserve policy.
 A strong number should affirm expectations that the Fed will pull back on its monetary stimulus when it meets later in the month.

-U.S. financial markets will be closed on Monday in observance of the U.S. Labor Day holiday.
+U.S. financial markets will be closed on Monday in observance of the U.S. Labour Day holiday.

 Friday's U.S. data were soft, save for the manufacturing index for the Midwest, which saw the index for prices paid, an inflation signal, rise to its highest since November.